Sensitivity to the initial conditions of the Time-Dependent Density Functional Theory: Strongly interacting quantum many-body systems

 The density plays the central role in the DFT approach, and in order to measure the Lyapunov exponent we will track this quantity.
 In Fig.~\ref{fig:Vortices} we show as a function of time

 where $n_\epsilon({\bm r},t)$ and $n_0({\bm r},t)$ are the densities arising from perturbed and unperturbed initial states respectively.
-These results were obtained , obtained using the code~\cite{W-SLDA}.
+These results were obtained using the code~\cite{W-SLDA}.
 We used different methods to introduce the initial perturbation.
-Noise in the initial qpwfs, in form of Eq.~(\ref{eq:noise}), of different strengths ($\epsilon=0.5\%$, and $1\%$) provide very similar value of $\lambda(t)$ for late times.
+Noise in the initial qpwfs, in form of Eq.~(\ref{eq:noise}), of different strengths ($\epsilon=0.5\%$, and $1\%$) provide a very similar value of $\lambda(t)$ for late times.
 Alternatively, instead of perturbing the wave-functions, one can perturb the initial hamiltonian by adding the noise to the density or to the order parameter, however, we do not find significant sensitivity of the final result on the perturbation method.
 Finally, we have checked that the result does not depend on the discretization.
 Compare the time series for spatial lattices $40^3$ and $32^3$, where we keep the fixed volume of the simulation domain and adjusted the lattice spacing accordingly.
 All these result clearly demonstrate that for the studied system the Lyapunov exponent $\lambda_{\textrm{UFG}}=\lim_{t \rightarrow\infty}\lambda(t)\approx 0.005\eF$.

 At times larger than $t\approx600\eF^{-1}$ the vortices disappeared from the system, the system becomes a uniform gas with many excited phonons and the time average is a thermal equilibrium state.
-From the energy in the final state, using the equation of state $E(T)$, which was obtained quite accurately both theoretical and experimentally~\cite{Zwerger:2011}, we determine the temperature $T$ corresponding to the equilibrated state, $T/\eF\approx0.17$, which is practically equal to the critical temperature $T_c$.
+From the energy in the final state, using the equation of state $E(T)$, which was obtained quite accurately both theoretically and experimentally~\cite{Zwerger:2011}, we determine the temperature $T$ corresponding to the equilibrated state, $T/\eF\approx0.17$, which is practically equal to the critical temperature $T_c$.
 The length of simulations are however rather short for the system to have thermalized.
-At thermal equilibrium at this temperature the UFG is most likely in the so-called pseudogap phase, when the long range superfluid correlations vanished, but a pairing gap is still present~\cite{Magierski:2009,Magierski:2011,Wlazlowski:2013,Wlazlowski:2013a,Richie-Halford:2020} and where the ratio of the viscosity to the entropy is minimal~\cite{Wlazlowski:2015a}, and system if often referred to as a perfect fluid.
-At this temperature,
+At thermal equilibrium at this temperature the UFG is most likely in the so-called pseudogap phase, when the long range superfluid correlations vanished, but a pairing gap is still present~\cite{Magierski:2009,Magierski:2011,Wlazlowski:2013,Wlazlowski:2013a,Richie-Halford:2020} and where the ratio of the viscosity to the entropy is minimal~\cite{Wlazlowski:2015a}, and the system is often referred to as a perfect fluid.
+At this temperature, evaluated using the UFG equation of state~\cite{Bulgac:2006,Bulgac:2008a,Drut:2012}

 which is about two orders of magnitude higher than what we observe in our calculations.